 Combination therapy can mean less joint pain, morning stiffness, and inflammation.
 It can also help slow or stop your RA from getting worse.
 You might be able to have a more active life.

 Taking more than one medication can't reverse joint damage that you already have, and it isn’t a cure.
-But it can prevent further damage and help you avoid other health risks that can come with rheumatoid arthritis, like heart attack and stroke.
+But it can prevent further damage and help you avoid other health problems that can come with rheumatoid arthritis, like heart attack and stroke.